defano/digital-design/README.md

 ```

 The installer script will load various application components in the `/opt/GadgetFactory/` directory and place links to the `papilio-loader-gui` and `papilio-prog` in `/usr/local/bin/`

-# Simulate

-Verilog is somewhat unusual in that the language is comprised of two subsets: constructs which are synthesizable into physical hardware and constructs which are not.
-For example, `$display("hello world!");` is perfectly legal Verilog, but what would a corresponding integrated circuit look like?
-(Might it incorporate some teensy tiny display inside the chip?
-And if it did, which font would be used to print the message?)

-# Synthesize

-Synthesis is the process of converting Verliog HDL to a circuit comprised of logic gates, flip-flops and the wired connections (_nets_) between them.
-This is analogous to _compiling_ in software; the process of transforming a high-level programming language into machine-specific instructions.

-### For ASICs and demonstration

-### For Xilinx FPGAs

-# Run